sickozell/SickoCV/README.md

 Ticking this option the level knob will affect the accented level.

 **Logarithmic Decay** (drumPlayerMk2 and drumPlayer mini only)
-This option set a logarithmic decay curve instead of exponential.
+This option sets a logarithmic decay curve instead of exponential.

 #### SLOT RIGHT-CLICK MENU
 Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) the slot right-click menu is open with following options: